solkim-83/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The list is empty.

-     Use case ends.

-* 1b.
 The given keyword is invalid.

-    * 1b1.
+    * 1a1.
 Athena shows an error message.

+      Use case ends.

+* 2a.
+The list is empty.

+    * 2a1.
+Athena informs the user that their search did not come up with any valid matches.

       Use case ends.